jaison-lee/federated-learning/TP4/README.md

 - Run the experiments with `prop` equivalent to 0, 0.1, 0.3 and 0.5 and 'args.aggregator_type' is equivalent to `'median'`.
 Display the results in the previous graph G2.
 What are your observations, especially compared with the scenario where no defense is implemented?

+In case of using MedianAggregator, the model cannot defense from malicious clients when dataset is non-iid, as accuracy decreases when number of malicious client increases.
+However, when there is no malicious clients involved, the performance also drops significantly comparing to their result without using MedianAggregator.

 ![Graph G2](/TP4/ex3.median.G2.png)